 |Minimum deposit amount||S$10,000||S$10,000|

-Preferred banking: CIMB is currently offering the highest fixed deposit interest rates around — 0.8% p.a. for fixed deposits with tenures of 24 months from now till 30 September 2021.
+Preferred banking: CIMB is currently offering one of the highest fixed deposit interest rates around — 2.40% p.a. and 2.30% p.a. for fixed deposits with tenures of 18 and 12 months respectively from now till 30 September 2022.
 This requires a minimum deposit amount of S$10,000.
-If you’re looking for a shorter tenure of 12 months, you’ll enjoy 0.7% p.a. instead.

 |Interest rate||0.1% p.a.||Up to 0.08 % p.a.|